drBenway/pixi-vn-wiki/start/versus-renpy.md

 ### Implementation of minigames

-In Ren'Py, for creating minigames with complex mechanics/animations, you need to use the [`Creator-Defined Displayables (CDD)`](https://www.renpy.org/doc/html/cdd.html), this is necessary because otherwise you will have big performance problems.
+With Ren'Py, for creating minigames with complex mechanics/animations, you need to use the [`Creator-Defined Displayables (CDD)`](https://www.renpy.org/doc/html/cdd.html), this is necessary because otherwise you will have big performance problems.
 With CDD you can create/control one or more graphic elements through a render loop.
 CDD is not very intuitive and complicated to use.
 There are very few examples and few developers using CDD.
 In fact, most of the minigames do not have complex logic and animations.

-In Pixi’VN, you can use PixiJS to create minigames.
+With Pixi’VN, you can use PixiJS to create minigames.
 PixiJS is a very powerful library that allows you to create complex animations and mechanics.
 The documentation and examples are very detailed and there are many developers using PixiJS.

 You can try some Ren'py and PIxiJS minigames to understand the difference: